What dangers does modernization pose against homeliness

 As for you, even contracts the size of Texas are not enough.
 And don't even get me started on the rest of your social skills.
 When was the last time you physically spoke to each other?

-When on earth did any of you young men walk up to a lady at a bar and politely introduce himself without trying to look her up on your funny, weird apps?
+When on earth did any of you young men walk up to a lady at a bar and politely introduce themselves without trying to look her up on your funny, weird apps?!
 A handshake, a pat on the back, a smell, a touch - do you even know what all these are?."

-Although perhaps, at first glance, these comments may amuse you, they do indeed contain, as stated, real science-based insights concerning social relationships in the modern era.
+Although perhaps, at first glance, these comments may amuse you, they do indeed contain, as stated, real science-based insights concerning social relationships/skills in our modern era.

 Let's be honest for a moment.
-It's pretty clear that we don't communicate with the same human warmth as before, and not necessarily due to the features of technology.
-Humanity has simply transformed (not necessarily positively) in this field.
+We don't communicate with the same human warmth as before, and not necessarily due to the features of technology.
+Humanity has simply transformed (not necessarily positively) to a certain extent.
 And with the (cold) consequences we all have to face.

-The way to deal with this type of Danger against homeliness is by embracing "older" friendship principles, ones that prioritize human physical connection over a virtual hug - 'real' as it may be.
+The way to deal with this type of danger against homeliness is by embracing "Older" friendship principles/models, prioritizing human physical connection over a virtual hug - 'Real' as it may be.

 Get physically close to people!